 Google is everyone’s go-to for even the smallest of queries.
 Nobody gets lost thanks to GPS tracking.
-Nobody needs to leave their homes unnecessarily, because the can interact with brands online and get their purchases delivered to their homes.
+Nobody needs to leave their homes unnecessarily because they can interact with brands online and get their purchases delivered to their homes.
 But at the same time, it gave us a new breed of criminals and security measures.

 5 Fundamental Facts about Cybersecurity

 The internet is more than just a novelty.
 It is full of valuable information.
 And wherever there’s something valuable, there will always be less desirable elements who try to steal it.
 This is the reason why cybercriminals exist, and also the reason why cybersecurity is so important.
 It is especially important for businesses that handle valuable data on credit cards, bank accounts, social security, and so forth.
 Internet security is not optional but essential.

 Here are the 5 fundamentals small businesses as well as individuals, need to know:

 The first thing you need to understand is that all cyberattacks are not the same.
 Criminals will try to target you in different ways.
 On top of that, cyberattacks are constantly evolving and growing more sophisticated.
 This means you need to constantly educate yourself about cyberattacks and how to prevent them.